By Frank Whalen

 While Americans mourned the tragedies of the 9-11 attacks, World Trade Center (WTC) complex owner Larry Silverstein had other things in mind, particularly cashing in on insurance money from the properties he had purchased on July 24, 2001.

 Seven insurance companies out of 24 agreed to settle with Silverstein.
-Those companies were: Travelers Cos., Zurich American Insurance Co., Swiss Reinsurance Co., Employers Insurance Company of Wausau, Allianz Global Risks U.S. Insurance Co., Industrial Risk Insurers and Royal Indemnity Co.
+Those companies were: Travelers Companies, Zurich American Insurance Company, Swiss Reinsurance Company, Employers Insurance Company of Wausau, Allianz Global Risks U.S. Insurance Company, Industrial Risk Insurers and Royal Indemnity Company.

 However, a glaring oddity still remains: Insurance companies are notorious for investigating every aspect of every claim made against a policy, regardless of how seemingly insignificant.
 The reason is that the legwork cost of such investigations usually pales in comparison to the money saved from a payout.